EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

 - SocialMediaProfiles: A library to identify social media links on enterprise websites.

 Each part of the Starter Kit has a **Jupyter Notebook** (file with .ipynb extension) that serves as a manual on how to use the functions and methods.
-These manuals are intended for statisticians with little to no programming background and can be viewed in on this website.
+These manuals are intended for statisticians with little to no programming background and can be viewed on this website.
 The source code can be consulted by users with a background in programming.

 ## Setting up the environment